-Throughout my life, diagnosis I have heard people refer to me as a spoiled diva.
-I want what I want, dosage when I want it.
+Throughout my life, I have heard people refer to me as a spoiled diva.
+I want what I want, when I want it.
 I work for what I want: I set goals and work hard to achieve them.
 But when a glitch throws my plans by the wayside, I tend to overreact.
 Before I learned to let go, my issues with control affected every aspect of my life, including my romantic relationship.
 I’m sure I’m not the only control freak out there.
 If this article caught your eye, you may want to consider your own issues of control before they begin controlling your relationships as well.
 You may be a control freak if you:

 1. Lose your temper if things do not go as planned.

 2. Put your mate on punishment if he or she does not follow your directions.

 3. Think of your needs before the needs of others.

 5. Check your partner’s phone and text records.

 6. Constantly monitor your lover’s Facebook or Twitter account.

 8. Continuously bring up issues from the past to use to your advantage in a fight.